Misquoted No More: Securely Extracting F* Programs with IO: Relating the Trace-Producing Semantics of and

 \begin{enumerate}

-\item We consider arbitrary irreducible closed \lambdaio{} expression \ls{e'} and local trace \ls{lt:local_trace h} such that \ls{e_beh e e' h lt}, and we need to prove \ls{exists (fs_r:b._1). b ∋ (h++lt, fs_r, e') /\\ fs_beh fs_e h lt fs_r}. \item We then destruct the steps from \ls{e} to \ls{e'} into the intermediate steps of the subexpressions. \begin{enumerate} \item For the lambda expression, we get \ls{e_beh f (ELam f') h lt1} and \ls{e_beh e (EApp (ELam f') x) h lt1} \item Since the reduction of the lambda expression corresponds to \ls{lt1:local_trace h}, we reduce the argument expression starting from the history \ls{h++lt1}.
-For the argument expression, we get \ls{e_beh x x' (h++lt1) lt2} and \ls{e_beh (EApp (ELam f') x) (subst_beta x' f') (h++lt1) lt2}. \item Finally, we get that \ls{e_beh (subst_beta x' f') e' ((h++lt1)++lt2) lt3} and \ls{lt == lt1@lt2@lt3}. \end{enumerate} \item Next, we use the fact that relatedness of the \lambdaio{} and \iostar{} evaluation environments is closed under history extension to apply the induction hypothesis and get information about the \iostar{} behavior corresponding to these three sequences of steps.
+\item For an arbitrary \lambdaio{} evaluation environment and related \iostar{} evaluation environment, we close the open \iostar{} and \lambdaio{} expression with these environments.
+For the rest of the proof sketch, we use \ls{e == EApp f x} and \ls{fs_e == io_bind fs_f (io_bind fs_x)} to refer to these closed expressions.
+We consider arbitrary irreducible closed \lambdaio{} expression \ls{e'} and local trace \ls{lt:local_trace h} such that \ls{e_beh e e' h lt}, and we need to prove \ls{exists (fs_e':b._1). b ∋ (h++lt, fs_e', e') /\\ fs_beh fs_e h lt fs_e'}. \item We then destruct the steps from \ls{e} to \ls{e'} into the intermediate steps of the subexpressions. \begin{enumerate} \item For the lambda expression, we get \ls{e_beh f (ELam f') h lt1} and \ls{e_beh e (EApp (ELam f') x) h lt1.} \item Since the reduction of the lambda expression corresponds to \ls{lt1:local_trace h}, we reduce the argument expression starting from the history \ls{h++lt1}.
+For the argument expression, we get \ls{e_beh x x' (h++lt1) lt2} and \ls{e_beh (EApp (ELam f') x) (subst_beta x' f') (h++lt1) lt2}. \item Finally, we get that \ls{e_beh (subst_beta x' f') e' ((h++lt1)++lt2) lt3} and \ls{lt == lt1@lt2@lt3}. \end{enumerate} \item Next, we use the fact that relatedness of the \lambdaio{} and \iostar{} evaluation environments is closed under history extension to apply the induction hypothesis and get information about the \iostar{} behavior corresponding to these three sequences of steps, specifically that \ls{exists (fs_x':a._1). fs_beh fs_x (h++lt1) lt2 fs_x'} and \ls{exists (fs_f':a._1 -> io b._1). fs_beh fs_f h lt1 fs_f'}. \item By unfolding the IO arrow, since we know that \ls{e_beh (subst_beta x' f') e' ((h++lt1)++lt2) lt3} and \ls{lt == lt1@lt2@lt3}, we get that \ls{exists (fs_e':b._1). b ∋ (h++lt, fs_e', e') /\\} \ls{fs_beh (fs_f' fs_x') ((h++lt1)++lt2) lt3 fs_e'}. \item Since we know that \ls{fs_beh fs_x (h++lt1) lt2 fs_x'} and \ls{fs_beh (fs_f' fs_x') ((h++lt1)++lt2) lt3 fs_e'}, we use the fact that \ls{fs_beh} is a monad morphism to get that \ls{fs_beh (io_bind fs_x fs_f') (h++lt1) (lt2@lt3) fs_e'}. \item Finally, we utilize this lemma once more with \ls{fs_beh fs_f h lt1 fs_f'} to get that \\ \ls{fs_beh (io_bind fs_f (io_bind fs_x)) h (lt1@lt2@lt3) fs_e'}, which is exactly the desired \ls{fs_beh} behavior.